breadboardengineer1234/ZoneService/docs/api.md

 # API

 ### ``:addZone(zoneName: string, group: string, cframe: CFrame, size: Vector3, shape: Shape, params: Params?)``
 Add an abstract zone described by CFrame and size.
+The params argument expects an optional Params object, which has the type `{Priority: number?, Dynamic: boolean?}`.
+If the zone moves or resizes frequently Dynamic should be set to true for best performance.
+On the other hand, if the zone never or only rarely changes, set Dynamic to false.
 ```lua
 ZoneService:addZone("ZoneA", "SafeZones", CFrame.new(5, 20, 8), Vector3.new(10, 10, 10), "Block", {Priority = 20, Dynamic = false})
 ```